mahmoudabdulmuty/egypt-news/README.md

 ```
 $ npm i live-server
 ```
-or you can run the it with Live Server extension at vs code through this url **[Live Server ](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)**
+or you can run it with Live Server extension at vs code through this url **[Live Server ](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)**

 ## Developer